amadeuppereira/LPOO1718_T4G6/README.md

   Used in GameModel.
   The game only needs one GameModel object, that must be accessible to several other classes.

+  ### Update Method
+  Used in EntityModel (and subclasses).
+  Helps updating all entities in the game, rendering smoother animations.

+  ### Game Loop
+  Used in GameModel.
+  To separate game speed from processor speed.

+  ### State
+  Used in EntityModel.
+  The game models state is controlled by a state machine.

 ## GUI design